AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 			</div>
 		}

 With a little more work you can also personalise an individual page.
-One way to do this would be to create sub-nodes of a page of a new type called e.g. "Page Variation".
+One way to do this would be to create sub-nodes of a page of a new type called e.g. *Page Variation*.
 This document type should contain all the fields common to the parent page that you might want to personalise - e.g. title, body text, image - and an instance of the *Personalisation group picker*.
 You could then implement some logic on the parent page template to pull back the first of the sub-nodes that match the current site visitor.
 If one is found, you can display the content from that sub-node rather than what's defined for the page.
 And if not, display the default content for the page.

 ## How it works

 ### Personalisation group criteria (IPersonalisationGroupCriteria)

-Group criteria all implement an interface **IPersonalisationGroupCriteria** which provides a few properties to identify and describe the criteria as well as a single method - MatchesVisitor().
+Group criteria all implement an interface **IPersonalisationGroupCriteria** which provides a few properties to identify and describe the criteria as well as a single method - **MatchesVisitor()**.

 Implementations of this interface must provide logic in this method for checking whether the current site visitor matches the definition provided using a JSON syntax supported by the criteria.
-So for example the *DayOfWeekPersonalisationGroupCriteria* expects a simple JSON array of day numbers - e.g. [1, 3, 5] - which is compared with the current day to determine a match.
+So for example the **DayOfWeekPersonalisationGroupCriteria** expects a simple JSON array of day numbers - e.g. [1, 3, 5] - which is compared with the current day to determine a match.

 Currently there are just a couple of criteria provided: